 Amendment of the Partnership Agreement

-1. The Member State may submit to the Commission by 31 March 2025 an amended Partnership Agreement taking into account the the outcome of the mid-term review.
+1. A Member State may submit to the Commission by 31 March 2025 an amended Partnership Agreement, taking into account the the outcome of the mid-term review.

 2. The Commission shall assess the amendment and may make observations within three months of the submission of the amended Partnership Agreement.

-3. The Member State shall review the amended Partnership Agreement taking into account the observations made by the Commission.
+3. The Member State shall review the amended Partnership Agreement, taking into account the observations made by the Commission.

 4. The Commission shall approve the amendment of a Partnership Agreement no later than six months after its first submission by the Member State.